Investigating Black-Box Function Recognition Using Hardware Performance Counters: Background

 \subsubsection{X86}

-First introduced in Intel Pentium CPUs, the Intel PMU provides a bank of non-configurable registers for tracking fixed events and several programmable registers~\cite{intel:sys_guide}.
-Intel Core CPUs, for instance, support four general-purpose programmable registers and three fixed-function registers---tracking elapsed core cycles, reference cycles, and instructions retired---per logical core.
-Multiple programmable registers can be configured to monitor one of $>$100 performance events, such as branch mis-predictions and hits at various cache levels, simultaneously depending on the micro-architecture~\cite{intel:sys_guide,intel:perf_mon}.
-Configuring and accessing PMU registers requires ring 0/kernel-mode access~\cite{intel:sys_guide}.
-PMUs implement configuration and counter registers as model-specific registers (MSRs) accessed using the \texttt{RDMSR} and \texttt{WRMSR} instructions, which are executable only in ring 0.
-Alternatively, the \texttt{RDPMC} instruction can be used for accessing PMU counters at lower privilege levels, e.g.\ ring 3 (user mode), if the \texttt{CR4.PCE} control register bit is set.
-However, ring 3 access is granted by default to monotonic time-stamp counters (TSC), which are accessed in a 64-bit register using the \texttt{RDTSC} instruction.
-As well as supporting precise event counting, event-based sampling is supported for triggering a performance monitoring interrupt (PMI) once a specific threshold has been exceeded (e.g.\ upon $n$ events).
-AMD CPUs feature minimal functional differences to Intel implementations for counting specific events, but do contain more programmable events (six \emph{vs.}\ four)~\cite{payer2016hexpads,amd:sys_guide}.
+The Intel PMU, introduced on Pentium CPUs, provides non-configurable registers for tracking fixed events and several programmable registers per logical core~\cite{intel:sys_guide}.
+Intel Core CPUs support four general-purpose programmable registers and three fixed-function registers tracking elapsed core cycles, reference cycles, and retired instructions.
+Programmable registers are configured to simultaneously monitor one of $>$100 performance events on the Intel Xeon and Core architectures, such as branch mis-predictions and hits at various cache hierarchy levels.
+PMUs implement configuration and counter registers as model-specific registers (MSRs), accessible using the \texttt{RDMSR} and \texttt{WRMSR} instructions in ring 0 (kernel mode).
+The \texttt{RDPMC} instruction may also be used for accessing PMU counters at lower privilege levels if the \texttt{CR4.PCE} control register bit is set.
+By default, ring 3 (user mode) access is granted to monotonic time-stamp counters (TSC) in a 64-bit register using the \texttt{RDTSC} instruction.
+In addition to precise event counting, event-based sampling is supported for triggering a performance monitoring interrupt after exceeding threshold value (e.g.\ after $n$ events).
+AMD CPUs have minimal functional differences to Intel implementations for counting particular events, but do support more programmable events (six \emph{vs.}\ four)~\cite{payer2016hexpads,amd:sys_guide,intel:sys_guide}.